At $17.65 A Share Could Melco Crown Be A Bargain Hiding In Plain Sight?

 Dividend and Yield $0.10 (0.56).
 We don't see MPEL at this time as a dividend up play but more likely, depending on the work out of the sale of the Packer interest, a possible buyback sometime before the end of this year.

 One year target: $19.98.
-The current trade stands roughly $2 under this target which we believe, given the sharply improved outlook for MPEL and the markets it serves, will be reached by Q2.
-Our one year target is more ambitious based on our own call of up to a 15% upside in Macau for 2017, the mass sector strengthening and despite increasing competition, more ebullient growth coming in Manila.
+The current trade stands roughly $2 under this target, which we believe, given the sharply improved outlook for MPEL and the markets it serves, will be reached by Q2.
+Our one-year target is more ambitious based on our own call of up to a 15% upside in Macau for 2017, the mass sector strengthening and despite increasing competition, more ebullient growth coming in Manila.

-With its ownership profile now clarified, its management in the sure hands of a young, ambitious Lawrence Ho, our one year target for MPEL is $26 to $28.
+With its ownership profile now clarified, its management in the sure hands of a young, ambitious Lawrence Ho, our one-year target for MPEL is $26 to $28.

-For perspective we have held our calls on these competitors as follows:
+For perspective, we have held our calls on these competitors as follows:

 WYNN: $135 by the end of Q2 this year.